The Road (2011 film): Story 2: 1998

-Lara (Rhian Ramos) is driving with her younger sister Joy (Louise delos Reyes) on the same dirt road.
-As they drive, they pass by a teenage boy walking along the road (Alden Richards) and a few feet away from him, their car overheats.
-They get out and then ask him where they can get water and the boy tells them that he'll give them water by his house, which is the same house Luis and the others found years later.
+Lara is driving with her younger sister Joy on the same dirt road.
+As they drive, they pass by a teenage boy walking along the road and a few feet away from him, their car overheats.
+They get out and then ask him where they can get water and the boy tells them that he will give them water by his house, which is the same house Luis and the others find years later.
 As they wait for him outside his house, Lara senses that something is wrong and tells Joy that they should leave.
 As they try to, the boy comes out and hits them with a wooden stick.

 Lara wakes up a few hours later, with her foot chained to a bed post.
-She hears Joy's screams for help and begs him to let her and her sister go.
-The boy takes Joy down to the basement and proceeds to savagely beat her.
+She hears Joy's screams for help and begs him to let them go.
+The boy takes Joy down to the basement and savagely beats her.
 A few minutes later, he returns Joy to her room beside her sister's.
-Lara apologizes to Joy that she couldn't protect her but Joy tells her that it's not her fault.
 As the boy comes to take Lara, she puts up a fight and scratches his neck.
-For now, the boy leaves her alone.
-Lara notices that he dropped the keys to her chains and proceeds to take it.
-She tries to search for Joy but notices that she's no longer there.
-She manages to sneak out of the house and falls into a pit which has corpses dumped in it.
-She sees that one is Joy.
-As she cries, she apologizes once again and finally leaves.
+The boy leaves her alone.
+Lara notices that he dropped the keys to her chains and she takes it.
+She tries to search for Joy but notices that she is no longer there.
+She manages to sneak out of the house and falls into a pit containing corpses, one of which is Joy.
+Lara cries and finally leaves.
 The boy, meanwhile, has taken their car and proceeds to chase Lara with it.
 Eventually, he gently runs her over.
 As Lara tries to crawl away, The boy knocks her out and wraps a plastic bag around her head and ties a belt around her neck and her hands.
 As he drives back to his house, Lara suddenly awakens, causing the boy to crash.
 He leaves the car and watches it and Lara burn.

-In the present day, Luis takes the officers back to the same house to look for Ella.
-As he and Officer Allan scope around, they find a picture of the old owners of the house.
-As Officer Allan goes to search someplace else, Luis finds Ella, who wasn't noticed by Officer Greg.
+In the present, Luis takes the officers back to the same house to look for Ella.
+As he and Allan scope around, they find a picture of the old owners of the house.
+As Allan goes to search someplace else, Luis finds Ella, who was not noticed by Greg.
 She keeps yelling at him to 'let us go home' and finally passes out as Luis holds her in his arms.
 Luis takes her to the rendezvous point and takes her to the ambulance.
 As Ella's father tries to talk to her, she says that their car stalled due to overheating and tells him that they asked a teenage boy for water, revealing that Ella is possessed by Lara.
-Luis and Officer Allan decide to return to the house.
+Luis and Allan decide to return to the house.